-David Schlosberg is Professor of Environmental Politics in the Department of Government and International Relations, and Co-Director of the Sydney Environment Institute at the University of Sydney.
-Professor Schlosberg is known nationally and internationally for his work in environmental politics, environmental movements, and political theory, in particular the intersection of the three with his work on environmental justice.
-Professor Schlosberg’s current research includes work on climate justice - in particular justice in climate adaptation governance strategies and policies – and work on sustainable materialism and new environmental movement groups’ attention to flows of power and goods in relation to food, energy, and sustainable fashion.
+David Schlosberg is Director of the Sydney Environment Institute, Professor of Environmental Politics in the Department of Government and International Relations, and Payne-Scott Professor at the University of Sydney.
+He is known internationally for his work in environmental politics, environmental movements, and political theory - in particular the intersection of the three with his work on environmental justice.
+His other theoretical interests are in climate justice, climate adaptation and resilience, and environmental movements and the practices of everyday life.
+Professor Schlosberg’s more applied work includes public perceptions of adaptation and resilience, the health and social impacts of climate change, and community-based responses to food insecurity and shock climate events.
 He is the author of Defining Environmental Justice (Oxford, 2007); co-author of Climate-Challenged Society (Oxford, 2013); and co-editor of both The Oxford Handbook of Climate Change and Society (Oxford 2011), and The Oxford Handbook of Environmental Political Theory (Oxford 2016).
-Professor Schlosberg’s current applied work with governmental agencies includes adaptation/resilience, the social impacts of climate change, and food security practices.
-Professor Schlosberg has held visiting appointments at the London School of Economics, Australian National University, Princeton University, University of Washington, and UC Santa Cruz.
+His latest book is Sustainable Materialism: Environmental Movements and the Politics of Everyday Life (Oxford 2019).
+Professor Schlosberg has been a visiting scholar at the London School of Economics, Australian National University, Princeton University, University of Washington, and UC Santa Cruz, among others.

 Fellow of the Academy of the Social Sciences of Australia